danahynes/KillSwitch/README.md

 Source code and binaries for the KillSwitch project
 ![3D Image](./3D.png)

-## RetroPie users
-Where you see "killswitch-settings.py" below, select "KillSwitch" from the "Ports" menu item.

 ## About
 KillSwitch is a small PCB that attaches to your Raspberry Pi 2/3/0 (40 pin GPIO) and allows you to turn the Pi on or off using a push button or an IR remote.
 It also has an LED status indicator that is completely programmable.
 It is also compatible with almost any infrared remote control, or IR blaster devices like the [Harmony Hub](https://www.logitech.com/en-us/product/harmony-hub) or [SparkX WiFi IR Blaster](https://www.sparkfun.com/products/15000).